 All sessions involve a range of activities, including lectures, supported workshops, group and individual research, presentations and role play.
 Presentations by the tutor and students will be used to develop communication and other transferable skills.
 To support differentiation a tiered level of questioning and case studies, for the different levels will be used, as well as mixed and same ability group work to challenge and support learning.
 Additional study support will be given when needed, either one to one or as a group.

-The units are assessed internally, and this assessment is ongoing over the duration of the course.
-Evidence for these assessments can be generated through a range of activities, including, controlled assessments, role play, verbal presentations, essays, reports, case studies, witness testimonies, observation, portfolios, posters and leaflets.
+The units are assessed both externally and internally, and this assessment is ongoing over the duration of the course.
+There are 4 externally set units, three of these are exam based, and one is a controlled assessment.
+Evidence for the internally assessed assessments can be generated through a range of activities, including, controlled assessments, role play, verbal presentations, essays, reports, case studies, witness testimonies, observation, portfolios, posters and leaflets.

 All of our learners will be given support with their English and Maths skills where relevant to their main course.
 Those students who have not yet achieved a Grade 4 (or C) at GCSE in these subjects will continue to work towards these important qualifications at a level suited to them.
 However, students will still have to achieve the stated Entry Requirements before they start the course.

-You will need five GCSEs Grade 4 or above, or a First Diploma in Health and Social Care or a related vocational area at Merit or Distinction, plus satisfactory tutor reference.
+You will need five GCSEs Grade 4 or above, or a level 2 in Health and Social Care or a related vocational area at Merit or Distinction, plus satisfactory tutor reference.
 You must also have a GCSE Grade 4 or above in English Language.

 As part of the entry criteria for this course you will need to have a check completed by the Disclosure and Barring service.
 This does not mean that if you have any previous convictions or warnings that you will not be able to join this programme, but an assessment will be completed as to your suitability to progress on to the programme.
 Please discuss with us in confidence if you have concerns about the content of your check.